AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 #### Curvature

 As you might have noticed, all connectors in the samples above look like curves of the same curvature.
-Let's adjust this parameter with the {api:anychart.core.map.series.Connector#curvature}.curvature(){api} method.
+Let's adjust this parameter with the {api:anychart.core.map.series.Connector#curvature}curvature(){api} method.
 Let's make the connectors series look as straight lines:

 ```
 // changing the curvature of the series